fbpx

 Building a world-class grid for our customers will take time – but the investment is critical for Michigan’s future.

 Interested in seeing the work being done in your community?
-Visit our Electric Reliability Improvements Map online.
+Visit our power improvements map online.